yukunchen113/yukunchen113.github.io/root/Machine Learning/ESLII/Ch2.md

 - things marked with An Idea: are not a necessity to understand, and is just there for my own notes, as any new ideas happen.
 - thigh marked with Question: are unanswered questions of mine that are about the content.
 -->
+### Tip #1: Understanding Equations
+When looking at equations, it would help to think simple when analyzing equations for an intuitive sense of whats going on.
+I like to think of N as being equal to 1 unless otherwise stated (or if there is a reason it can't be), where you only have one data point.
+Also, know what assumptions you can make, and how that translates to math, when trying to solve the equations yourself.
+There are many subtlties in the wording and equations.
+For example, if you have $XX^T$ vs $X^TX$, _why do we use one or the other?_ Assuming that X is zero centered, and is a vector, then these would both represent variance. $XX^T$ would represent a matrix of how much each of the features covary (covarince matrix scaled by N).
+If you took the diagonal of this matrix as a vector, then it would represent a elementwise multiplication of the $X$ vector with itself. $X^TX$ on the other hand, represents sum of the total variance across each feature.
+In otherwords, it is the sum of the diagonal of the $XX^T$ matrix.
+You can see how, each of these differs in a practical sense.
+One gives a detailed breakdown of the variances across each feature, and the other gives an overall view of the variance in the system.

+Make sure that you know the purpose behind each equation, and each operation.
+Looking at equations as just numbers, variables and functions is like reading a book by just paying attention to each single word, instead of taking in what the overall story is.
+Instead, keep in mind what each aspect of an equation represents, and what it means to be doing a certain operation.
+In the future, this will help you translate theory into math, then further on into effcient algorithms.
+This doesn't mean to neglect proving them yourself, proving them yourself will get you familiar with the tools you can use.

+One thing that will help with representations, is by looking at an equation vector-wise.
+In a $Nxp$ matrix $X$, $N$ signifies the datapoints, $p$ signifies the features.
+Becareful of which part is multiplying which, sometimes, one matters more than the other.

+### Tip #2: Other General Tips:
+- Bookmark pg 12 for it's equations, I found it helpful to look back on this in future chapters.
+(You don't want to be deriving it every single time, though you should derive it at least once.)
+- things marked with _An Idea:_ are not a necessity to understand, and is just there for my own notes, as any new ideas happen.
+- things marked with _Question:_ are unanswered questions of mine that are about the content.
+- [__Code is available!__]({{ site.github.owner_url }}/yukunchen113.github.io/tree/master/root/Machine%20Learning/ESLII/Ch2_code) This code is for the various parts in the chapter, and each files will be specified below.

 ## Chapter 2.3: